conalryan/nextjs-notes/README.md

 `/app/layout.tsx` is called a root layout and is required.
 Any UI you add to the root layout will be shared across all pages in your application.
 You can use the root layout to modify your <html> and <body> tags, and add metadata

+## Chapter 5 - Navigation

+When using a traditionally <a> HTML element to link pages the will perform a full page refresh on each page navigation!

+**The <Link> component**

+Use the <Link /> Component to link between pages in your application allowing client-side navigation with JavaScript.

+**Automatic code-splitting and prefetching**

+Next.js automatically code splits your application by route segments.
+This is different from a traditional React SPA, where the browser loads all your application code on initial load.

+Splitting code by routes means that pages become isolated.
+If a certain page throws an error, the rest of the application will still work.

+Furthermore, in production, whenever <Link> components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!